Om-128/Pneumonia-Detection/README.md

 1. **Transfer Learning**:
    - Used **ResNet50** pretrained on **ImageNet**.
-   - The base model weights were initially frozen and fine-tuned later if required.
+   - Base model weights were frozen initially to prevent overfitting.

 2. **Data Augmentation**:
    - Added random flips, rotations, and zoom to reduce overfitting and improve generalization.

-3. **Class Weights**:
+3. **Dynamic Class Weights**:
-   - Computed class weights to handle imbalance:
+   - Computed class weights automatically from the training dataset using `sklearn.utils.class_weight`.
-     ```python
-     {0: 1.91, 1: 0.68}  # NORMAL, PNEUMONIA
-     ```
-   - Applied these weights during training to improve prediction for the minority class.
+   - These weights were applied during training to handle class imbalance.

 4. **Preprocessing**:
    - Applied `preprocess_input` from `tf.keras.applications.resnet50` to standardize images.